Bishopsfield/Bishopsfield/README.md

 ### Hi there 👋 I'm Simon Wood.

 I currently work as an MIS Technical Lead but my real love is programming and the problem-solving that accompanies it.
+I left school just after it acquired its first computer, but jumped into programming the following year when I built my own Sinclair ZX81.

 <!--
 **Bishopsfield/Bishopsfield** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.